Building up savings and paying down high-interest consumer debt are both critical financial cornerstones, but which one you should you put first?

 The case for building your savings:

-While paying off your debt is undoubtedly important, if you don’t have any savings, you’ll be at risk for any number of unseen events that leave you relying on high-interest no credit check loans like payday loans and cash advances to make ends meet—driving you further into debt.
+While paying off your debt is undoubtedly important, if you don’t have any savings, you’ll be at risk for any number of unseen events that could drive you further into debt.

 “Whether paying off debt or prioritizing savings is a better idea depends on your particular situation,” Associate Financial Planner Anna Keisler explained.

 “Let’s start with your current situation.
 If you have extra cash to either save or put towards debt, look at your current savings amount.
 While it may be appealing to put all of your extra income towards your debt, it may not be the best idea.